 Robinson 5 TDs for No. 16 TCU in 55-7 win over Southern U

-Robinson, who won his only start last season as a true freshman, came out of preseason camp as the starting quarterback.
-The Horned Frogs scored on their first six drives to take a 38-7 lead before fellow sophomore Michael Collins, a former transfer from Penn, took over after halftime.

-“It’s just different because you’re the guy,” said Robinson, who started at Texas Tech last November for injured Kenny Hill.
+“It’s just different because you’re the guy,” said Robinson, who at Texas Tech last November in place of Kenny Hill became the first true freshman starting quarterback under coach Gary Patterson.
 “Last year, it just happened out of nowhere.
-I hadn’t (started) in a long time. … It’s just totally different.”
+I hadn’t (started) in a long time.”

+Robinson led the Horned Frogs to scores on their first six drives to take a 38-7 lead before fellow sophomore Michael Collins, a former transfer from Penn, took over after halftime.

+Patterson declared Robinson the starter two weeks before the opener, but said the competition in the spring and preseason camp was closer than people thought.

+“I thought he did good, I thought both of them were good,” Patterson said.

-Derius Davis caught a 12-yard TD from Robinson and the true freshman later returned a punt 73 yards for a score as the Frogs won their 17th consecutive home opener under coach Gary Patterson, who started his 18th full season.
+Derius Davis caught a 12-yard TD from Robinson and the true freshman later returned a punt 73 yards for a score as the Frogs won their 17th consecutive home opener as Patterson started his 18th full season.

 “We did what we needed to do,” Patterson said, a statement he would repeat several more times in his postgame news conference.